balkarjun/dsa-specialization/README.md

-# dsa-specialization
-Materials and solutions for Coursera's Data Structures and Algorithms Specialization by UC San Diego &amp; Higher School of Economics
+# Coursera: Data Structures and Algorithms Specialization
+This repository contains the solutions for the [Data Structures and Algorithms Specialization](https://www.coursera.org/specializations/data-structures-algorithms), implemented in Python 3.

+These solutions are for **reference only**.